TIPS REGARDING CALIFORNIA "ATROS" IN DIVORCE

 or an order of the court.

-(b) Nothing in this section restrains any of the following:
+(b) This section does not restrain any of the following:

 (1) Creation, modification, or revocation of a will.